 Digital Databases for Guided Experiences

 One place to find virtual field trips is through an online database.
-These databases contain tons of options, so you'll want to give yourself some time to dig into these resources to find exactly what you need for your students.
+These databases contain many options, so you’ll want to give yourself time to dig into these resources to find exactly what you need for your students.

-The vast majority of field trips listed in the databases below are free, but be aware that a few do cost money.
+Most field trips listed in the databases below are free, but be aware that a few cost money.
 Enjoy searching through all of the field trip options!

 - The Center for Interactive Learning and Collaboration: This is a paid site with science and STEM-related options, but the cost is minimal (currently $25 for 10 digital field trips).
 The field trips on this site are live and interactive.
 Each program is 30 minutes and has a 15 minute Q & A session.

-- National Geographic: As you would expect, these virtual experiences are about biology and animal-based topics.
-You can register for these free live sessions, but sign up early if you want to be one of the six classes that are shown on camera.
+- National Geographic: As expected, these virtual experiences are about biology and animal-based topics.
+You can register for these free live sessions, but if you want to be one of the six classes shown on camera, sign up early.
 One advantage of this site is that the sessions include a teacher guide to help you prepare for the live session.
-There are articles and resources to help build background, and the guide also includes follow up activities.
+There are articles and resources to help build background, and the guide also includes follow-up activities.

 - Longwood Gardens: These free, live field trips focus on plants and botany.
-The sessions are 30-45 minutes, and there are 7 topics to choose from.
-Each is divided by grade level, which can help ensure the material is applicable.
-The educators at the garden are very knowledgeable and the programs are direct to your classroom.
-Just know that they require registration two weeks prior to the date you're requesting.
+The sessions are 30-45 minutes, with 7 topics.
+Each division is based on grade level, which helps ensure the material’s applicability.
+The educators at the garden are very knowledgeable, and the programs are direct to your classroom.
+Just know that they require registration two weeks before your request date.

 - Discovery Education: This website has so many free digital field trips, and there's a sort feature to help you find exactly what you need.
 There are live options and on-demand ones, too!
 Discover Education virtual field trips all offer a teacher guide with activities, discussion questions, and more.

 - Liberty Science Center: This is another site with a fee, but it offers live sessions with educators at the Liberty Science Center.
-You can find what you need by searching by grade level, and there are sessions available about lots of different math and science topics.
-Your session takes place through Google Hangouts, and each one lasts about 45 minutes including time for questions.
+You can find what you need by searching by grade level, and sessions are available about many different math and science topics.
+Your session takes place through Google Hangouts, each lasting about 45 minutes, including time for questions.

-- Learn Around the World: With free and paid options, you'll have some digging to do on this site.
-While you must register for a membership to sign up for a virtual field trip, there is a free membership available.
-Once you're registered, there is a calendar that will let you see what events are available.
-Although you can't customize the session to your classroom needs, this will let you plan ahead.
-Sessions are 45-minutes in length and include topics related to geography, history, science and more.
+- Learn Around the World: With free and paid options, you’ll have some digging on this site.
+While you must register for a membership to sign up for a virtual field trip, a free membership is available.
+Once you register, you can access a calendar to see the available events.
+Although you can’t customize the session to your classroom needs, this will let you plan ahead.
+Sessions are 45-minutes long and include topics related to geography, history, science, and more.

-- Durham Museum: This free site focuses on social studies content for a variety of grade levels.
-There are many primary sources included in the field trips, and they provide activities for before and after your session.
-The virtual field trips are 30 minutes with time for questions.
-Sessions are booked independently so you can have some flexibility to plan around your needs.
+- Durham Museum: This free site focuses on social studies content for various grade levels.
+The field trips include many primary sources and offer activities for before and after your session.
+The virtual field trips are 30 minutes, with time for questions.
+You can plan around your needs with flexibility since you book sessions independently.

-- Field Trip Zoom: This is another paid site, and it can be a little pricey (upwards of $200 per session).
+- Field Trip Zoom: This site requires payment as well.
+However, it can be slightly pricey (upwards of $200 per session).
 However, I included it because there is a one-month free trial available.
-The site offers 30-45 minute prescheduled live streaming events or the opportunity to customize your own session date and time.
+The site offers 30-45 minute prescheduled live-streaming events or the opportunity to customize your own session date and time.
 Their extensive catalog of subjects and grade-level options makes it worth considering, especially if you use your free trial month.

 - Microsoft Education: This free site has live virtual field trips on topics related to science, history, and more.
-Sessions are done via Skype, and standards-aligned content is available to help you prepare and debrief.
-While you'll need to register for the site, you'll find it offers some flexibility in scheduling.
+They conduct sessions via Skype.
+You can access standards-aligned content to assist you in preparing and debriefing.
+While you’ll need to register for the site, it offers some flexibility in scheduling.

 Self-guided digital field trips

-Another option is the self-guided exploration.
-This can be done as a whole class via your projector, independently, or in small groups.
+You also have the option of engaging in self-guided exploration.
+You can do this as a whole class via your projector, independently, or in small groups.

-Unlike the guided field trips, these require a little more work on your part because you'll want to set a specific purpose to keep students on task.
+Unlike guided field trips, these require a little more work.
+You’ll want to set a specific purpose to keep students on task.
 However, there are a number of really amazing opportunities for self-guided virtual field trips that I loved using in my classroom.

 Here are a few of my favorites:

-- The Smithsonian Museum of Natural History: This is such a cool one because it offers a virtual tour through the museum room-by-room.
-Your students can explore the current or past exhibits, and they can even get a behind the scenes look at how the specimens are cataloged and stored.
+- The Smithsonian Museum of Natural History: This is such a cool one!
+It offers a virtual tour through the museum room-by-room.
+Your students explore the current or past exhibits.
+They can even observe how the specimens are cataloged and stored behind the scenes.

-- Google Expeditions: I had the opportunity to experience the Google Cardboard Virtual Reality viewer at a conference several years back and it was amazing.
-We took the expedition to Mount Everest, and it was so amazing to see how they could use technology to help us feel like we were actually standing on the edge of the snow-covered mountain.
-That being said, Google Expeditions offers a ton of great experiences (and you don't need Cardboard to make them work).
+- Google Expeditions: I had the opportunity to experience the Google Cardboard Virtual Reality viewer at a conference several years back, which was amazing.
+We took the expedition to Mount Everest, and it was so amazing to see how they could use technology to help us feel like we were standing on the edge of the snow-covered mountain.
+Google Expeditions offers many great experiences (and you don’t need Cardboard to make them work).

-- Google Lit Trips: These are great for getting students more deeply immersed in the books or novels you're reading.
-These lit trips allow you to explore the cultural and historical settings related to the reading to help students have a better perspective on the events of the story.
-This is definitely better as a guided activity for younger learners, but it is a great opportunity to build depth into a novel study for older students.
+- Google Lit Trips: These are great for getting students more deeply immersed in the books or novels you’re reading.
+These lit trips allow you to explore the cultural and historical settings related to the reading.
+They help students have a better perspective on the events of the story.
+This is better as a guided activity for younger learners.
+However, it is a great opportunity to build depth into a novel study for older students.

-- The White House: Perfect for President's Day or during your unit about the branches of government, this site offers a virtual tour of the White House.
-With maps and videos, your students will experience what it might be like to live there, and there's even a chance to see what it might be like to be president for a day.
+- The White House: This site offers a virtual tour of the White House.
+It is perfect for President’s Day or during your unit about the branches of government.
+With maps and videos, your students will experience what it might be like to live there.
+There’s even a chance to see what it might be like to be president for a day!

 If you're looking for something fun or unique to engage your learners, these sites offer great options that are really immersive and exciting.

-- Goose Chase EDU: Create digital scavenger hunts that take students around the world.
-There are pre-planned options that take place at historical sites (like Gettysburg) or at museums and zoos.
+- Goose Chase EDU: Create digital scavenger hunts that take students worldwide.
+The site has pre-planned options at historical sites (like Gettysburg) or museums and zoos.
 However, teachers can also create their own virtual scavenger hunt.
 This is a fun way to help students learn.

-- Unimersiv: This is an app that you can download to most devices, and it allows students to take virtual trips to all sorts of amazing places.
-For example, you can send your students on a journey through the human brain or even on a trip through the Titanic.
+- Unimersiv: This app that you can download to most devices allows students to take virtual trips to all sorts of amazing places.
+For example, you can send your students on a journey through the human brain or the Titanic.
 This one is a must-see.

 Try something new!

-Whether you're teaching first grade, high school, or something in between, there are great options available to help your students make real-world connections to your lessons.
-Digital field trips are one great option, and I hope this article helped you find some resources to get started.
+Whether teaching first grade, high school, or something in between, great options are available to help your students make real-world connections to your lessons.
+Digital field trips are one great option.
+I hope you found some resources to get started.

 Grab your free Digital Field Trip Reflection form by entering your email below.